-- a.
-Network operations center: Solution will provide customer support functions including problem tracking, resolution and escalation support management on a 24x7x365 basis.
-Customer has the right and is encouraged to call concerning any problems that may arise relative to its connection with vendor provided services. - b.
-Trouble reporting and response: Upon interruption, degradation or loss of service, Customer may contact Vendor by defined method with a response based on trouble level.
-Upon contact from the Customer, the Vendor support team will initiate an immediate response to resolve any Customer issue.
-Customer will receive rapid feedback on trouble resolution, including potential resolution time.

-- c.
-Escalation: In the event that service has not been restored in a timely manner, or the Customer does not feel that adequate attention has been allocated, the Customer can escalate the trouble resolution by request.
-A list of escalation contacts will be provided when implementation schedule is completed. - d.
-Resolution: The Customer will be notified immediately once the problem is resolved and will be asked for verbal closure of the incident. - e.
-Trouble reporting, escalation and resolution: A detail trouble reporting, escalation and resolution plan will be provided to the district. - f.
-Measurement: for leased lit fiber outage time starts from the time the Customer contacts vendor and identifies the problem.
-Credits for outages of shortage will be identified. - g.
-Reports: Upon request, an incident report that includes a root cause analysis will be made available to the Customer within three (3) working days of resolution of the trouble - h.
+- b.
+Trouble reporting and response: Upon interruption, degradation or loss of service, District may contact BSP by defined method with a response based on trouble level.
+Upon contact from the District, the BSP support team will initiate an immediate response to resolve any issue(s).
+District will receive rapid feedback on trouble resolution, including potential resolution time. - c.
+Escalation: If service has not been restored in a timely manner, or in the District's professional opinion, it believes that inadequate attention and/or inadequate resources has been allocated, the District can escalate the trouble resolution by request.
+A list of escalation contacts will be provided upon commencement of services. - d.
+Resolution: The District will be notified immediately once the problem is resolved and will be asked for verbal closure of the incident. - e.
+Trouble reporting, escalation, and resolution: A detail trouble reporting, escalation and resolution plan will be provided to the District. - f.
+Measurement: for leased lit fiber outage/service degradation time starts from either (a) the time the Customer contacts BSP and identifies the problem or (b.) the BSP identifies the problem, whichever occurs first.
+Credits for outages, or diminished services of shortage will be identified. - g.
+Reports: Upon request, an incident report that includes a root cause analysis will be made available to the District within three (3) working days of resolution of the trouble. - h.
 Link performance per segment: The service will maintain the proposed link performance throughout the term of the contract. - i.
-Historical uptime: Provide aggregate uptime statistics for your proposed service in the geographic area encompassing the area of the CCSD facility. - Service Outage Credits are listed in section 3.1.e.vi (for Leased Lit Fiber (with Internet Access).
+Historical uptime: Provide aggregate uptime statistics for your proposed service for each zip code encompassing CCSD Facilities. - j.
+Service Outage Credits are listed in section 3.1.e.vi (for Leased Lit Fiber (with Internet Access).